 This morning we journey to the famous 12th-century crusader castle at Kerak.
 Initially constructed by Pagan, the butler of Fulk of Jerusalem during the 1140s to protect the eastern flanks of the Christian Kingdom of Outremer, Crac des Moabites (‘Karak in Moab’) is one of the largest of all the crusader castles in the Middle East, rivaling Crac des Chevaliers in Syria, for the strength, size and the completeness of its surviving architecture.
 The castle, which dominates the surrounding landscape, was expanded through the 12th and 13th century by local crusader ‘Lords of Oultrejordain’ (Lords of Transjordan).
 Besieged by Saladin after the Battle of Hattin in 1187, the castle held out for two long years before falling in 1189.
 Further expanded by Mamluk Sultans in the 13th century, it was only during the 19th century that Kerak finally lost its position as the dominant fortification in the region.
 As with Ajlun, Kerak was used by Ottoman forces until their expulsion in 1918.

 In the afternoon we travel north to the Dead Sea where we check in to our luxury 5-star hotel.
 Situated on the edge of this famous salt lake, the hotel provides uninterrupted views across the sea towards the West Bank.
-There will be some time at leisure to enjoy a dip in the Dead Sea’s therapeutic saline waters.
 (Overnight Dead Sea) BLD

-Day 14: Wednesday 7 April, Dead Sea – Umm ar-Rasas – Mukawir – Bani Hamida – Dead Sea
+Day 14: Monday 14 April, Dead Sea – Bani Hamida – Mukawir – Umm ar-Rasas – Dead Sea

 - Archaeological site of Umm ar-Rasas

-From Um ar-Rasas we continue to the site of Mukawir (Machaerus), which we explore after a picnic lunch.
+Mid-morning we continue to the site of Mukawir (Machaerus).
 Machaerus is a fortified hilltop palace located southeast of the mouth of the Jordan River on the eastern side of the Dead Sea.
 The Romano-Jewish scholar, historian and hagiographer Flavius Josephus believed it to be where John the Baptist was imprisoned and executed.
 The fortress was originally built by a Hasmonean king, Alexander Jannaeus (103-76 BC) in around 90 BC.
 Its high, rocky location was difficult to access and invaders from the east could easily be spotted from its heights.
 It was also in line of sight of other Hasmonean (and later Herodian) citadels, so other fortresses could be signaled if danger appeared on the horizon.
 It was, however, destroyed by Pompey’s general Gabinius in 57 BC.
 Herod the Great rebuilt it in 30 BC as a military base to safeguard his territories east of the Jordan River.
 It was under his son, Herod Antipas (c.
 4 BC-39 AD) that John the Baptist was purportedly imprisoned and beheaded here.
 It eventually came under Roman control, but Jewish rebels took it during the First Jewish Revolt (66 AD).
 The Roman legate Lucilius Bassus besieged and retook it in 72 AD.
 The fortress was torn down, leaving only its foundations intact.

 This evening is free for you to dine at leisure.
 Your hotel offers a number of different dining options.
 (Overnight Dead Sea) BL

-Day 15: Thursday 8 April, Dead Sea – Ghwar as-Safi – Mujib Reserve – Dead Sea
+Day 15: Tuesday 15 April, Dead Sea – Ghwar As-Safi – Dead Sea

 - Lot’s Cave & Museum, Ghwar as-Safi